 - Processor: Intel 8th generation or newer, or AMD Ryzen 2000 series or newer.

-- RAM: minimum 4 GB.
+- RAM: Minimum 4 GB.

-- Storage: minimum 64 GB.
+- Storage: Minimum 64 GB.

-- TPM 2.0 module.
+- TPM: Version 2.0 module.

-- Compatibility with UEFI and Secure Boot.
+- Compatibility: UEFI and Secure Boot.

 Support and Update Cycle